migueldvb/cine/README.rst

 ===============================

-cine is a tool for calculating infrared pumping efficiencies.
+``cine`` is a command-line tool for calculating infrared pumping efficiencies.
 At large nucleocentric distances, one of the main mechanisms for molecular excitation in comets is the fluorescence by the solar radiation followed by radiative decay to the ground vibrational state.
 This code calculates the effective pumping rates for rotational levels in the ground vibrational state scaled by the heliocentric distance of the comet.
 These coefficients are useful for modeling rotational emission lines observed in cometary spectra at sub-millimeter wavelengths.

 Code releases are available on `PyPI <https://pypi.python.org/pypi/cine>`_, and development happens in the `github project page